QuestCraftPlusPlus/QuestCraft/README.md

 And boom!
 You have successfully installed QuestCraft on your VR headset!
 To play, press the **Play** button and wait for it to load; depending on the headset's age, it might take a while.

 ### DO NOT ENABLE SEATED MODE!

-**NOTE: You may encounter crashes when downloading your selected MC version, ESPECIALLY on v53 and later.
-This is because of a memory leak on Meta's end.
-Don't fret; relaunch the app, press play again, and the download will continue where it left off before the crash.
-If it continues, please keep trying.
-If, after 4 attempts, you still are not loaded in, please visit the support channel of the QuestCraft Discord (discord.gg/QuestCraft).**

 ## Included Mods